jshannon63/laravel-psr15-middleware/README.md

 ## Execution Flow

 All PSR-15 middleware is encapsulated and managed entirely by the PSR15Middleware subsystem.
 On boot, Psr15Middleware will bind a wrapper object for each PSR-15 middleware to make it appear native to Laravel.
 Then the objects will be placed into the Laravel middleware stack according to your configuration parameters.
 The middlewares themselves will only be instanitated as needed.
 Laravel will execute the middelwares according to the system priorites and as modified during registration of PSR-15 middlewares by Psr15Middleware.

-Please note that PSR-7 Message objects are considered immutable, and we treat the Foundation message objects with the same respect.
-Psr15Middleware will work with cloned/converted Illuminate Response/Request objects while processing PSR-15 middlewares.
-This means that at every PSR-15 middleware, there will be new request and response objects regardless of whether or not they have changed by a middleware.

 Also, keep in mind, that since Psr15Middlware operates on PSR-7 message objects, PSR-15 middlewares will not have access to Laravel/Symfony specific properties and methods of the Foundation message objects.